-- A statement that confirms CA's commitment to child safeguarding in job advertisements and job descriptions. - Candidates will be provided with access to the CA Child Safeguarding Policy and Code of Conduct for the Protection of the Child during the recruitment and onboarding process. - All interviews will include targeted child safeguarding questions.
+- A statement that confirms CA's commitment to child protection in all job advertisements and job descriptions. - Candidates will be provided with access to the CA Child Safeguarding Policy and Code of Conduct for the Protection of the Child during the recruitment and onboarding process. - All interviews will include targeted child safeguarding questions.
 For all positions which involve contact with children, interviews will include approved motivational and behavioural questions that are specific to the role and the nature of the engagement with children. - Documented verbal reference checks must be conducted for all positions which involve contact with children.
-Referee interviews will include targeted behavioural and child safeguarding questions. - Candidates must disclose whether they have been charged with child related harm, abuse or exploitation offences, and if employed must notify CA in the event of any allegation, charge and conviction. - Suitability screening including but not limited to criminal history checks, the Misconduct Disclosure Scheme, and other suitability assessments. - CA's employment contracts must contain provisions for suspension or transfer to other duties of any staff member who is under investigation and provisions to dismiss any staff member after an investigation.
+Referee interviews will include targeted behavioural and child safeguarding questions. - All candidates must disclose whether they have been charged with child related harm, abuse or exploitation offences, and must notify CA in the event of future allegations, charges and convictions. - Suitability screening including but not limited to criminal history checks and other suitability assessments. - CA's employment contracts must contain provisions for suspension or transfer to other duties of any staff member who is under investigation and provisions to dismiss any staff member after an investigation.
 Wherever possible these provisions are to be embedded in CI Country Office and Partner staff employment contracts too.